Better at being better

 - Producing a public annual report, based on the Integrated Report framework, that provides a comprehensive and transparent account of how we operate and tracks our financial, social and environmental performance.

-- Reviewing our suppliers, which has led to some fantastic changes, such as female homestay suppliers signing their own contracts in Egypt.
+- Improving transparency and understanding our supply chain impact and reviewing our suppliers, which has led to some fantastic changes, such as female homestay suppliers signing their own contracts in Egypt.